SCRUT AUTOMATION INC.

 - Data Centers.

-- Multi Availability Zones are enabled on AWS and Scrut Automation conducts Backup Restoration Testing on regular basis to ensure resiliency.
+- Resiliency.
+Multi Availability Zones are enabled on AWS and Scrut Automation conducts Backup Restoration Testing on regular basis to ensure resiliency.

 - Server Operating Systems.
 Scrut Automation’s servers are customized for the application environment and the servers have been hardened for the security of the Services.
 Scrut Automation employs a code review process to increase the security of the code used to provide the Services and enhance the security products in production environments.